BLACK HILLS BARES LLC –

 With so many places to see and things to do in the beautiful Black Hills, one could easily spend a lifetime embracing all the wonderful culture and natural treasures that abound.
 We suggest you take the time to relax, let go, and most of all – get natural, enjoy the freedom, and hang out with the Bares and guests.

-Black Hills Bares members get together to simply enjoy an afternoon of relaxing naked in the sun or feel free to recharge minds and bodies with activities all clothing free.
+Black Hills Bares LLC members get together to simply enjoy a time of relaxing naked in the sun or indoors, feeling free to recharge minds and bodies with healthy activities all clothing free.
 Our bodies are as varied as our backgrounds.
 It makes no difference what you look like - you'll be welcomed just for being you.

-Email us if you’d like a FREE Black Hills Bares BUMPER STICKER of the Bares; Cody, Peggi, and son Zack, wearing fig leaves. (the fig-less version is available when you visit us)
+Email us if you’d like a FREE Black Hills Bares LLC BUMPER STICKER of the Bares; Cody, Peggi and son Zack, (wearin fig leaves of course)

-So that we may better serve you, everyone is required to contact the club in advance by email to make arrangements. (contact phone number is given to regular members only)
+So that we may better serve you, everyone is required to contact the club in advance by email to make arrangements. (contact phone numbers are given to registered members only)

-First time guests to Black Hills Bares are always welcome.
+First time guests to Black Hills Bares LLC are always welcome - as our guests.
 We ask them to complete a simple registration, and have their government-issued photo ID with them.
+The visitor fee is $15.00 per person the second visit.
+After the second visit, folks are required to become a member before their third time attending.
+Visitor fees will be applied to their membership.

 While the quality of facilities may have changed over the years, commitment to fostering wholesome, nurturing environments that promote body acceptance and respect for all persons has not changed.

-Black Hills Bares members subscribe to the following principles, which are repeated on every membership card:
+Black Hills Bares LLC members and guests must subscribe to the following principles, which are repeated on every membership card:

 “We recognize the essential wholesomeness of the human body and that life is enhanced by the naturalness of social nudity.
 From exercise to relaxation, physical health and mental well being are enriched through social nude recreation.
 We have the right to practice social nudity in appropriate settings, provided we do not infringe on the rights of others.”

-Black Hills Bares RULES – are based on common sense, with the most important being:
+Black Hills Bares LLC RULES – are based on common sense, with the most important being:

-Black Hills Bares expects responsible conduct which requires no apology.
+Black Hills Bares LLC expects responsible conduct which requires no apology.

 Persons behaving in a manner deemed inappropriate by club officers or hosts will be asked to leave immediately or face a call to the local law enforcement office.

-Always bring two towels; one to sit on and one to use for drying off.
+Always bring two towels; one to sit on and one to use for drying off (and slippers for indoors events).
 If you forget your towel (it happens) don't be embarrassed.
 Notify the host and ask to borrow one.

 AMERICAN ASSOCIATION for NUDE RECREATION - www.aanr.com